microsoft/pai/pai-management/doc/hdfs.md

 ```
 This command will return the data node where the file should be written.
 The location URI would be like
 >http://hdfs-name-node-address:50075/webhdfs/v1/test/test_file?op=CREATE&namenoderpcaddress=hdfs-data-node-address:9000&createflag=&createparent=true&overwrite=false

-<br>Then run following command with this URI to write file data:
+Then run following command with this URI to write file data:
 ```bash
 curl -i -X PUT -T file-data-to-write returned-location-uri
 ```